PrzemyslawSwiderski/helm-gradle-plugin/README.md

 ## Usage
 ### Steps to run helm commands by using Gradle
 1. Apply a plugin to a project as described on [gradle portal](https://plugins.gradle.org/plugin/com.pswidersk.helm-plugin).
-2. Configure a plugin by specifying desired helm version in build script:
+2. Configure a plugin by specifying desired helm version in build script (default: `3.3.1`):
     ```kotlin
     helmPlugin {
         helmVersion.set("3.2.2")